PoojaMaurya0742/Titanic-RandomForest-Prediction/README.md

 cd Titanic-RandomForest-Prediction

+Install dependencies

+pip install -r requirements.txt

 Open the notebook
-Launch submission-csv.ipynb using Jupyter Notebook or JupyterLab.
+Launch submission-csv.ipynb in Jupyter Notebook or JupyterLab.

 Run all cells
 The notebook will: